|

 has always been clear.
 Though

-in Peter’s mind that they received the Holy Spirit in Acts 2, and not at
+no doubt in Peter’s mind that they received the Holy Spirit in Acts 2,

-goes on to say that God “made no distinction between us and them but
+goes on to say in verse 9 that God "made no distinction between us

-or trusting Jesus was the way to be purified, resulting in receiving the
+Faith, or trusting Jesus, was the way to be purified according to

 is Peter’s conclusion to his argument as found in verse 10 and 11.

-“now then, why do you try to test God by putting on the necks of
+"Now then, why do you try to test God by putting on the necks

-the disciples a yoke that we know our forefathers have been able to bear?
+of the disciples a yoke that we nor our forefathers have been able to

 yoke that Peter is speaking of here is the strict adherence to the Law of

-Moses, and circumcision being the issue at hand.
+Moses for the purpose of salvation, and circumcision being the issue at

-This can be seen concerning the issue of tithing, the Sabbath, and
+seen concerning the issue of tithing, the Sabbath, and other Law issues

-other Law issues that church leaders say applies to New Testament
+that church leaders say applies to New Testament Christians.

-here, which I'm sure he is, if the Law of Moses no longer applies to the
+Peter is right, which I'm sure he is, then the Law of Moses no longer

 It